 Do you want to sign a contract?
 We do have contractual agreements with some clients on a per-season basis.
 An Email agreement hiring us to film and/or edit is binding enough for us.
 Recruitlings will quote you a per-game price or a per-season price based on your needs and requirements.
 Please email or text us at 630-427-4684 for details.

 The best time to make your first video is before ID camps or showcase events.
-Except for baseball and softball skills, someone should be filming your team sport for at least one full season to create an effective recruiting video.
+Except for skills videos, someone should be filming your team sport for at least one full season to create an effective recruiting video.
+Coaches like to see your progression, so 1-2 videos for freshman and sophomores a year and 2-3 for juniors and seniors.

 Coaches may view dozens of videos a day, so we recommend keeping highlight videos under four minutes in duration.
 Certain sports, such as baseball and softball, can be longer depending on field position but catcher and pitcher videos are typically longer than most other field positions.